fanqyxl/old-icarus/README.md

 # ICARUS
 An exploit for Chrome devices which allows people to unenroll devices with device management interception using a proxy and a custom Certificate Authority.
+WRITEABLE HAS COMPLETELY ABANDONED THIS PROJECT, SO I WILL TRY TO TAKE OVER
 > [!IMPORTANT]
 > IT IS KNOWN THAT ICARUS IS CURRENTLY BROKEN SERVER SIDE.
 I WILL FIND A FIX SOON, HOST A SAFE PUBLIC IP, AND REMOVE THE LINES WHERE IT LOGS DEVICE SECRETS (insuring you dont get remotely compromised)